Dental Assistant Schools

 - You can enter your career field confident in the knowledge and skills you have to offer.

 Programs tend to range in length, from as short as a few months to as long as one year.
-It is important to understand that, in terms of quality instruction, the longer programs generally offer the most comprehensive training.
+In terms of quality instruction, the longer programs generally offer the most comprehensive dental assisting training.

-When choosing a program, it's a good idea to aim for one that incorporates classroom instruction, laboratory instruction, preclinical instruction, and a hands-on externship in a real dental practice.
+When choosing a dental assistant program, aim for one that incorporates classroom instruction, laboratory instruction, preclinical instruction, and a hands-on externship in an actual dental practice.

-Many programs, such as those that are accredited by the Commission on Dental Accreditation (CODA), are typically designed to take about nine to 11 months to complete.
+Many programs, such as those accredited by the Commission on Dental Accreditation (CODA), are typically designed to take about nine to 11 months to complete.

 A high school diploma, or an equivalent, is likely the only prerequisite you will need to begin training.
 High school students interested in the profession may want to consider science and business classes.